DOJ: Alabama ignored sewer issues, harmed Black residents

 “For generations, Black rural residents of Lowndes County have lacked access to basic sanitation services.
 And as a result, these residents have been exposed to raw sewage in their neighborhoods, their yards, their playgrounds, schools and even inside their own homes,” Clarke said.

+The Department of Justice did not accuse the state of violating federal civil rights law but said it found two areas of concern: The potential use of fines to punish people with inadequate home systems and what it called inadequate action to assess and address the potential health risks from raw sewage.

-The Alabama Department of Public Health agreed to a number of changes, including the creation of a comprehensive plan for the region, and a moratorium on fines against people who can’t afford functioning septic systems.
+The Alabama Department of Public Health agreed to a number of changes, including the creation of a comprehensive plan for the region, and a moratorium on fines.
 The federal department agreed to suspend their investigation as long as the state complies with the settlement terms.

+State Health Officer Scott Harris said Thursday that his department welcomes the agreement, although he disputes the allegation that the problem has been neglected by the state agency.

+The agreement largely encompasses actions the state was already taking or working toward, he said.
+Alabama lawmakers agreed to use a portion of the state’s pandemic relief funds through the American Rescue Plan for water and sewage projects, with some funds dedicated for high-needs projects.

+“We have been aware of these problems for a long time.
+They’ve lasted for generations,” Harris said.
+“It’s only just now, thanks to (American Rescue Plan) funding, that the state has had any ability to begin to address them at all.”

-Wastewater problems are well-documented in Lowndes County, a county of about 10,000 people where 72 percent of residents are Black and 28% live in poverty.
+Wastewater problems are well-documented in Lowndes County, a county of about 10,000 people where 72% of residents are Black and 28% live in poverty.
 Before the Civil War, the county was home to cotton plantation owners where wealthy landowners got rich off the labor of enslaved people.
 The county later became a center of the struggle for voting rights and civil rights in the 1960s.

 The region is known as the Black Belt because of the dark rich soil, but the type of soil also makes it difficult for traditional septic tanks, in which wastewater filters through the ground, to function properly.